mtlynch/mtlynch.io/content/notes/nix-import-from-url/index.md

 That confuses me because it sounds like what Nix already does.

 I've peeked at Home Manager a few times, but every time, it feels like I have to invest a lot to learn this new tool for gains that aren't clear to me.

+Maybe I'll eventually realize a benefit from managing my Nix configuration with Home Manager, but for now, I've found a fairly straightforward way to manage remote Nix files with standard Nix.